s3781493/Digital-Writing/exercises.md

 ### Personal Heatmap Discovery

-This came at the perfect time as I was feeling really lost as to how I should initially present my piece, and what kind of imagery to put on the 'start' or 'home' page.
+This came at the perfect time as I was feeling really lost as to how I should present a title page, and what kind of imagery to put on the 'start' or 'home' page.
 I was playing around on Strava and exploring different features when I came across the 'personal heatmap' which allows you to view all of your previous activity on the same mapview.
 I was able to filter it from the dates that I began the project, and came up with this:

 <img width="1365" alt="Screen Shot 2024-04-28 at 4 13 57 pm" src="https://github.com/s3781493/digital-writing-folio/assets/162092719/c5b6fe13-ccba-443c-8ea8-90d551c1a5e2">

-I was really happy with this discovery because I thought it made for the perfect screen for the user to be presented with at the beginning - visually laying out all the words I had done onto a map.
+I was really happy with this discovery.
+I thought it made the perfect title page - visually laying out all the words I had done onto a map.
 As I am planning on having 9 words, the scale of the map will be larger and encompass more of Melbourne.
 The only drawback to using this is that I was previously intending on reusing the same areas on a map where I had found easy spots to plan routes on, which I could no longer do as the words would overlap.
 However I'm glad to have realised this now so I can adjust and create routes appropriately so that the map doesn't look crowded.

 ### How it should look: